-Accuracy: All TXO content must be well sourced and corroborated by sound evidence.
-Articles must not distort known facts and represent them as accurately as possible.
+Accuracy: All TXO content must be well-sourced and corroborated by sound evidence.
+Articles must not distort known facts and must represent them as accurately as possible.

-Originality: TXO does not publish plagiarised content or content that has been published elsewhere
+Originality: TXO does not publish plagiarized content or content that has been published elsewhere.

 Satire: The Orator frequently publishes satirical responses to current events.
 These articles are marked as satire and in the interest of comedy may contain exaggerated or false statements.
 Articles in other categories may contain irony but its intent must be clear in context.